-Industrial Technology Timber Products & Furniture Industries - 2 Unit ATAR Course
+Industrial Technology: Timber Products & Furniture Industries - 2 Unit ATAR Course

-Industrial Technology at Stage 6 is designed to develop in students a knowledge, understanding and skills of the timber industry and its related technologies with an emphasis on designing, planning, constructing and communicating through practical applications in the following areas:

-• Timber Products and Furniture Industries
+Industrial Technology is designed to develop in students a knowledge, understanding and skills of the timber industry and its related technologies with an emphasis on designing, planning, constructing and communicating through practical applications in Timber Products and Furniture Industries.

-The course has been designed to cater for students who wish to undertake further study in a related area at university level, pursue further industry training or have an interest in working with Timber.
+The course has been designed to cater for students who have an interest in working with timber.
+They may wish to undertake further study in a related area at university level, pursue further industry training or gain skills for life.
+This course would be especially useful for students entering professions such as joinery, carpentry and cabinet making.

 This subject is open to all students.
-It is not a requirement to have completed Year 9 & 10 Metal or Wood Technology.
+It is not a requirement to have completed Year 9 & 10 Industrial Technology.